Material Management Checklist for Plastic-Free Events in Breckenridge

 At a minimum, educate attendees on the efforts made by event producers to comply.
 Many event attendees appreciate and support events striving for zero waste.

-Single use plastic food serviceware, containers, and water bottles are strictly prohibited.
-This includes but is not limited to utensils, chopsticks, straws, stirrers, splash sticks and cocktails sticks, plates, bowls, trays, and cups.
+Single-use plastic food service ware, containers, and water bottles are strictly prohibited.
+This includes but is not limited to utensils, chopsticks, straws, stirrers, splash sticks cocktails sticks, plates, bowls, trays, and cups.
 A list of recommended vendors can be found below.

-Food Serviceware made from non-plastic materials are allowed but must be requested by the event patron.
+Food Serviceware made from non-plastic materials is allowed but must be requested by the event patron.
 Self-service stations are allowed.

 Early event marketing can encourage people to BYO water bottles.
 Consider offering bulk water hydration stations to patrons.
 A map of existing water refill stations can be found here.
 Rentals are also available.

-VerTerra Dinnerware (can be composted locally if arranged with approved zero waste service provider)
+VerTerra Dinnerware (can be composted locally if arranged with an approved zero waste service provider)

 Ball Aluminum Beverage Containers